Adrifot/Robomagotchi_Arduino_Project/README.md

 This project is a mini-robot "companion" designed to simulate the care and interaction experience of a classic virtual pet.
 Users can interact with the robot by satisfying its needs, playing minigames, and enjoying its quirky behaviors.

+> [!CAUTION]
+> This README is a work in progress.
+Updates will be made as the project develops.

 ## **Introduction**

 ### **Initial Idea and Inspiration**